Qatar SC: Stadium

-Qatar SC play their matches at Suheim bin Hamad Stadium, which is located in Al Dafna.
+Qatar SC play their matches at Suheim bin Hamad Stadium, which is located in Doha's seaside district of Al Dafna.
 It is a multi-purpose stadium, featuring an athletics field, a gym, a shopping centre and a mosque, among other facilities.
-The stadium has a capacity of 15,000 seats.
+The stadium has a capacity of 13,000 seats.

 Besides local football matches, the stadium also hosts a number of tournaments such as Qatar Athletic Super Grand Prix and some of the 2011 AFC Asian Cup matches.